-Prerequisites: ENGL 102, ENGL 124, ENGL 125, and ENGL 226.
+Prerequisite: ENGL 102.
 The study of selected problems, issues, trends, authors, and periods within literature and culture.
-Possible topics might include Victorian Fiction, The Media and Popular Culture, Women in Literature, The Media and the African-American Experience.
+Possible topics may include (but are not limited to) Victorian Fiction, The Media and Popular Culture, Women in Literature, The Media, and the African-American Experience.
 Since topics will vary, this course may be repeated with the permission of both the department and the instructor.
 Three semester credit hours.